franck-chester/franck-chester.github.io/_links/2021-11-03-Exporting DynamoDB Data to Excel using Lambda with s3 on AWS.md

 tags: dynamodb lambda excel nodejs
 ---

-This is something I might need to replicate for my current project,where my dy amodb is just a staging stage before the data is eventually sent to our datalake.
+This is something I might need to replicate for my current project,where my dynamodb is just a staging stage before the data is eventually sent to our data lake.
 In the meantime, emailing the data to my colleagues in marketing will do nicely 😁